 30. “Dinah” by Ethel Waters

 “Dinah” is a dixie ballad with lyrics that pine for a southern belle (“Is there anyone finer/In the state of Carolina?“).
-It’s somewhat ironic that this was the signature song of the best black woman singer of the decade.
-Nevertheless, “Dinah” is a brilliant amalgamation of Broadway, blues and swing, with a typically beautiful vocal performance from Ethel Waters that transcends racial boundaries.
+Ethel Waters transforms the tune into a brilliant amalgamation of Broadway, blues and swing, with a typically beautiful vocal performance that transcends racial boundaries.

 29. “Freakish Light Blues” by King Oliver

-The formula for Dixieland’s energetic sound is simple: a raucous combination of cornets, clarinets, trumpets and trombones, which vividly sets the scene for the hot New Orleans nightlife.
-King Oliver was responsible for creating this blueprint, yet his best music comes when he inverts convention and opts for a more relaxing, after-party vibe.
+The formula for Dixieland’s energetic sound is simple: a raucous combination of cornets, clarinets, trumpets and trombones that wails into the hot New Orleans nightlife.
+King Oliver was responsible for inventing this blueprint, yet his best music comes when he inverts convention and opts for a more relaxing, after-party vibe.
 “Freakish Light Blues” is a masterpiece of early jazz that gently sways over a pounding backbeat.